bdeitte/manager-readme/README.md

 ## My role

-I have a few different roles at Maxwell Health, both in terms of what I do as an engineering manager and as the head of infrastructure.
+I have a few different roles at Maxwell Health, in terms of what I do as an engineering manager, the director of infrastructure, and with security/compliance.
 We may talk more about some of these responsibilties in time (or you may be invovled with them!)
 But my top responsibility is as a people's manager.
 This is what I see as my priority #1, to enable and grow the talent like you.

 ## 1:1s